Gustavo6046/Indusferno/README.md

 _"If OpenTTD and Doom had a child, it would be Indusferno.
 And it would be nasty."_

-This is a partial conversion themed around the tycoon of moving cargo around.
-Capitalist Doomguy realizes that there is much more potential in hell to make money than he could have imagined, and now he wants to make the most out of his hellish adventures as he can.
+This is a partial conversion themed around the art of moving cargo around, truly an industry in its own right.
+Capitalist Doomguy realizes there is potential in Hell to make money, and much more than he could have imagined; and now he wants to make the most out of his hellish adventures as he can.

 To this end, he will set up a transport network, funneling monsters into death traps to harvest cargo from them, and moving cargo around between industries to make more money and even new, processed kinds of cargo!
+Watch your empire rise, as the money keeps trickling in from all sides of your enterprise; or be a moron, and fail absolutely at moving any cargo, while your company is devoured by unpayable debts and ultimately dissolved, and back into the ground whence it rose.
+The choice is yours!
+(But you'll probably want to be the former!)

 Who would know those weird types were so ingenious in the industrialization of the underworld.